Focuskid1/LocationTrace/README.md

 **AUTH_TOKEN** this is your pesonal password it can be anything example **joker12345**

-click Deploy and wait for the deployment process to be completed. go to dashboard and get your server url.
+click Deploy and wait for the deployment process to be completed. go to dashboard and get your server url. keep your url safe together with your auth token, youll need it later.

+# 🍊 Step 3